-- The increase in net position before transfers in the prior year was \$2,543,487 compared to this year of \$3,027,151, an increase of \$483,664. - The increase in charges for service of \$2,027,842 is mainly from the parking fund as businesses opened back up from the pandemic followed by the golf fund as there continues to be an increase in participation.
-The largest decrease in revenue is in capital grants and contributions related to the grants received in the prior year for stormwater. - Expenses increased by \$1,204,326 or 4.7% from the prior year mainly due to improvements made to several parking decks. - Transfers from (to) the Governmental Activities in the prior year were \$2,412,505 compared to this year of \$165,299, a decrease of \$2,247,206. - In the current fiscal year, transfers were made from the debt service fund to the parking fund for \$1,926,239 to cover the Riverplace parking deck debt service. - \$38,366 was transferred from the general fund to the recycling and trash services fund to continue working with the police department on neighborhood cleanup efforts. - \$213,336 were transfers to public improvement CP and special purpose funds from the recycling and trash fund to be used as grant matches for an electric refuse truck and backyard composting bins in the prior year.
-The electric refuse truck was not able to be purchased and the
+- The increase in net position before transfers in the prior year was \$3,027,151compared to this year of \$7,405,293, an increase of \$4,378,142. - The increase in charges for service of \$2,530,445 is mainly from the parking fund due to the increase in users as well as parking rates followed by the recycling and trash fund that also had an increase in rates.
+The next largest increase in revenue is in operating grants and contributions of \$1,686,650 related to the grants received for stormwater. - Expenses increased by \$1,327,886 or 5% from the prior year mainly due to improvements made to the stormwater system. - Transfers from (to) the Governmental Activities in the prior year were \$165,299 compared to this year of (\$475,249), a decrease of \$640,548. - In the current fiscal year, transfers were made from the debt service fund to the parking fund for \$1,908,405 to cover the Riverplace parking deck debt service. - \$38,366 was transferred from the general fund to the recycling and trash services fund to continue working with the police department on neighborhood cleanup efforts. - \$71,277 of committed revenue was transferred from the general fund to the golf fund to pay for a feasibility study to improve the safety of the Municipal Golf Course crossings. - A transfer of \$2,514,313 was made to the fleet fund from the recycling and trash fund for the purchase of nine new automated side-loading packer trucks.